Aga Khan Foundation Canada, Fellowship in International Microfinance and Microenterprise

 Commonwealth Games Canada

 Commonwealth Games Canada is the international franchise holder for the Commonwealth Games and Commonwealth movement in Canada.
-Commonwealth Games Canada offers 8-month volunteer placements in Africa and the Caribbean through its Canadian Sport Leadership Corps (CSLC) International Internship Program.
-CSLC internships are designed to make sport and physical activity the primary tool used to address social development issues.
+Commonwealth Games Canada offers volunteer placements in Africa and the Caribbean through its International Development through Sports (IDS) program.
+The internships are designed to make sport and physical activity the primary tool used to address social development issues.

 Commonwealth Games Canada